Infectious Disease Fellowship

 Excellent mentorship with clinical rotations in Broward Health North and Broward Health Medical center under the supervision of board-certified Infections Disease physicians with decades of clinical experience

-Diverse patient population including international patient transfers, tropical medicine cases.
+Patient population including international patient transfers, tropical medicine cases.

 Research opportunities